unanao/Elfdbs/README.md

 # ELF Database system
-In 2008, Elfdbs is a prouct for project of Lanzhou University.
+In 2008, Elfdbs is a prouct for project of innovation and entrepreneurship, Lanzhou University.

 ## Structure
 ![structure](https://github.com/unanao/Elfdbs/blob/master/document/12.png.png)